-Coventry railway station is currently your nearest possible line.
-This is situated around six miles from the stadium, and so clearly walking between the two isn't an option.
+Coventry's main railway station (entitled Coventry) is situated around four miles from the stadium, and so clearly walking between the two isn't an option.
 You'll either need a taxi or a bus.
 If you choose to take a bus from the railway station, you'll need one bus towards the bus station, and then another one from the bus station to the ground.
 See the 'By Bus' instructions for more info.

 Routes from Yeovil vary according to the time of day, and may result in you leaving/returning to/from either Yeovil Junction or Yeovil Pen Mill, so you'll need a specific route planned out.
 The Yeovil Junction route is the most straight-forward, changing at Basingstoke.
 There is a route via Pen Mill that takes you via Westbury and Reading.
 You're looking at around a four hour trip each way, give or take 15-20 minutes.

 For those coming out of London, Coventry is on the Euston line.
 There is a fast service taking about an hour, and a much slower stopping service taking 90-120 minutes.
 Both services are direct.

 Check the National Rail Enquiries site for details of services.

 You can also get a number of bulk standard services that run on all days of the week.
 Bus No.4 and No.5 serve the Ricoh Arena from the city centre, whilst you can also catch a 20, 20A or 20E service.
 Get off at the Tesco Extra store at Arena Park for the nearest stop to the stadium.